RULES OF THE SOCIETY

 5.1 The Society consists of its Members and the Members are the people, whether singly or jointly, and corporate bodies whose names are entered in the Register of Members.

-5.2 Membership is open to any person who is sixteen years old or older and who has a permanent residential address within the Society's trading area or a proven trading connection with the Society to the satisfaction of the Board of Directors, and any corporate body established for a bona fide charitable or social purpose, who completes the Membership application form specified by the Board (which shall include an application for the minimum number of shares), and whose application is accepted by the Board.
+5.2 Membership is open to any person who is 16 years old or older and who has a permanent residential address within the Society's trading area or a proven trading connection with the Society to the satisfaction of the Board of Directors, and any corporate body established for a bona fide charitable or social purpose, who completes the Membership application form specified by the Board (which shall include an application for the minimum number of shares), and whose application is accepted by the Board.

 5.3 Any Member changing their address shall give notice to the Secretary, and the necessary alterations shall be made in the Register of Members.

-5.4 The Board has absolute discretion to accept or refuse any membership application, does not have to give reasons for its decision, and may take into consideration (amongst other things) the applicant's likely participation in the Society's business and affairs, and their support of the Co-operative Values and Principles.
+5.4 The Board has absolute discretion to accept or refuse any Membership application, does not have to give reasons for its decision, and may take into consideration (amongst other things) the applicant's likely participation in the Society's business and affairs, and their support of the Co-operative Values & Principles.
 The Board may delegate responsibility for deciding Membership applications to the Secretary, and under their supervision to other employees.
 Any such decision shall be made in accordance with the Society's Membership policy.

 6. Termination of Membership